LappleApple/awesome-leading-and-managing/Time-Management-and-Meetings.md

   reasons for making product decisions and ask whether they are actually good for the product.

+- [Reducing Hours by Focusing your Job](https://wildbit.com/blog/2017/06/05/reducing-hours-by-focusing-your-job): by Natalie Nagele.
+Takeaway: How to use a mindmap plus the 30-60-90 plan to clarify the focus of your role, plus what to prioritize.
+Can be a great exercise to do with your team.

 - [Run Your Meetings Like a Boss](http://99u.com/articles/25075/run-your-meeting-like-a-boss-lessons-from-mayer-musk-and-jobs):
   By David Fallarme.
 Takeaways: Make decisions using data, keep meetings to the